 - If the child has a fever or seems in pain, some paracetamol or ibuprofen may help.

-- If the child is not eating as much as usual, offer some extra drinks (breast milk, formula or water).
+- If the child is not drinking or eating as much as usual, offer some extra drinks (breast milk, formula or water).

 - Many children need extra cuddling and comforting for a day or so.

 The Australian Immunisation Register (AIR) is a national register that records vaccinations given to people of all ages in Australia.
 When you or your child is vaccinated, your doctor or immunisation nurse enters the vaccination information onto the Australian Immunisation Register (AIR).

 If you have misplaced your child's vaccination details, you can contact the Immunisation Register and request a copy.